 - Are on a budget

-- An exclusive: Ideal for ages 13 and up, and a minimum rider height of 5 feet; durable steel frame backed by our limited lifetime (see owner's manual); kolo 1200 suspension fork handles bumps and dips for a smoother-feeling ride
+- An Amazon exclusive: Ideal for ages 12-19 and a rider height of 58-70 inches; durable steel frame is backed by our limited lifetime warranty (see owner's manual for details); Kolo 1200 suspension fork handles bumps and dips for a smoother-feeling ride

-- 26" X 1.
-95" Knobby tires tear into dirt bike paths with ease; linear pull hand brakes deliver consistent, stopping action; premium padded ATB saddle has stitched sides for lasting quality; alloy quick release provides easy seat height adjustment
+- 24" x 1.95" knobby tires tear into bike paths with ease; linear pull hand brakes deliver consistent stopping action; premium padded ATB saddle has stitched sides for lasting quality; alloy quick release provides easy seat height adjustment

-- Slight-rise handlebar enables upright riding to minimize back and shoulder strain; ATB-type resin pedals on the 3-piece kolo crank have responsive feel; Krayton grips remain comfortable to the touch; alloy wheels in matte Black; kickstand included
+- Slight-rise handlebar enables upright riding to minimize back and shoulder strain; ATB-type resin pedals on the 3-piece Kolo crank have responsive feel; Kraton grips are comfortable to the touch; alloy wheels in matte black; kickstand included

 We've written about some of our favourite Dahon branded folding bikes in the past and we're big fans!
 Folding bikes are a great option for anyone who is space conscious and has a relatively small commute.
 We wouldn't recommend them for people with long or hilly commutes due to the limited gear range which will make any hill a grind!